priyalgupta776-ux/byte-X-AI/writeup.md

 Starting from 67.25% development accuracy, the iterative process reached approximately 76% on the finalized development/validation run.
 The resulting project provides both a trained scene classifier and an auditable record of the data-centric experimentation process.
-11. Repository and Evidence
-The accompanying repository is intended to contain the Python source files, write-up/presentation, exported 3LC project, README, and 3LC Dashboard screenshots.
-Screenshots should document the embedding view, filtering/labeling process, and accuracy progression.
-The final Kaggle result should be recorded separately once the hidden-test score is available.